Leveraging genomic deep learning models for the prediction of non-coding variant effects: Evaluations of variant effect predictions

-The effect of a variant can be observed at multiple scales, including its effect on epigenetic and chromatin states, gene expression, post-transcriptional regulation, and trait and disease (Fig. \ref{fig:vep}).
-Successful variant effect prediction at a given scale may require specific modeling choices.
-For example, chromatin states are thought to be primarily modulated by proximal sequence \cite{degner2012dnase}, while gene expression can be regulated by distal enhancers \cite{Gasperini2020}.
-Variant effects on such phenotypes may also be specific to a particular cell type or cell state, while variant effects on organism-level traits and diseases are often mediated by a particular cell type, but the relevant cell type may be unknown.
-In this section, we review how variant effect predictions from genomic deep learning models have been evaluated at each scale, including the relevant types of ground truth data.
-We include evaluations performed in the original modeling papers as well as those performed by external benchmarking studies.
-Table 1 provides an overview of the variant effect prediction evaluations that have been performed to date for existing genomic deep learning models.
+Here we review evaluations that have been performed to date using genomic deep learning models for non-coding variant effect prediction.
+The effect of a variant can be observed across multiple regulatory scales, including effect on epigenetic or chromatin state, gene expression, transcript-level regulation, and organism-level trait or disease (Fig. \ref{fig:data}).
+Successful variant effect prediction at a given scale may require specific modeling choices to capture distinct biology; for example, chromatin states tend to be modulated by proximal sequence \cite{degner2012dnase}, while gene expression can be regulated by distal enhancers \cite{Gasperini2020}.
+In addition, non-coding variant effects are often specific to particular cell types or states, necessitating accurate modeling of cell-type-specific effects.
+We discuss and synthesize existing evaluations of variant effect prediction at different regulatory scales, including evaluations performed in the original modeling papers as well as those performed in separate benchmarking studies (see also Supplementary Table 1).